ionic-team/ionic-framework/packages/core/src/components/alert/readme.md

 #### ionAlertDidLoad

-Emitted after the alert has loaded.
+Emitted after the alert has presented.

 #### ionAlertDidPresent